Forex

 Key Characteristics of Wyckoff Accumulation

-For example, imagine a tech stock that has been in a downtrend for several months and is now trading sideways between $50 and $55.
-You notice trading volume spikes every time the price drops to $50, indicating large investors are buying shares.
+Imagine a tech stock that has been in a downtrend for several months and is now trading sideways between $50 and $55.
+As the stock price oscillates within this range, you notice a pattern: every time the price drops close to $50, trading volume spikes.

 Wyckoff Accumulation Schematic & Pattern